 In the same action, we obtain spiritual graces for ourselves as well.
 And, of course, it goes without saying, our families, relatives, friends and loved ones will also receive the graces that come our way.

 (2).
-When we ask Jesus for things, we should keep in mind that his treasures likewise will never be depleted.
-They are inexhaustible.
+When we ask Jesus for things, we should keep in mind that his treasures are, likewise, inexhaustible.
+They can never be depleted.
 Whatever he gives us now does not diminish the amount of future gifts that he will give to us or to others.
 We can request a hundred things, and he will still have plenty more to give to us at a later date, and to the rest of the world.
 Even when he grants our smallest wishes it does not take away the possibility of more important prayers being answered.

 He says, “I have loved you just as the Father has loved me.”
 (Jn 15:9, NJB) “Your Father has been pleased to give you the kingdom.”
 (Lk 12:32, NIV)

 (3).
 The Lukan passage contains the final part of the response which Jesus gave to the rich young man who ran up to him, knelt down, and asked: “Good Teacher, what must I do to inherit eternal life?”
 (Mk 10:17, RSV) Remember what happened?
 Jesus told him: “You lack one thing; go, sell what you have, and give to the poor, and you will have treasure in heaven; and come, follow me.”
 (Mk 10:21, RSV) On hearing this, “his countenance fell, and he went away sorrowful.”
 (Mk 10: 22, RSV) He kept his heart clinging tightly to where it used to be.

 There are people who wish to follow Jesus perfectly, but their inner desire for admiration from their peers reveal an inordinate attachment to human approval and monetary wealth – not unlike some of their materialistically-minded acquaintances.
 What sadness this could lead to!